-BHO is not something you make at home without safety equipment and preparation.
-The end concentrate is a very effective and potent medicinal tool.
+BHO is not something you make at home without safety equipment or preparation.

 Butane Hash Oil (BHO) is a solvent-based cannabis extract.
 The extraction of cannabinoids and terpenes takes place using butane, heat, and pressure.
 The resulting BHO is a golden-yellow, honey-like extract that distills many of the essential medicinal properties of the plant.